SayedKhaledMarey/package_example/example/README.md

 ## Description

-TODO: Put a short description of the package here.
+A simple example of how to use the package.

 ## Getting Started